 I want to share a few tips on how you can enjoy the festival experience with your kiddos in tow.
 These tips have helped our family with young children, but yours may benefit from different tactics.
 Every family is different.

+First off, go over safety extensively with your kiddos.
 Pick an easy to spot location & physically show them that this is where they need to go if they become separated from you.
-The festival ‘Playthink‘ has had a bright pink tent for children to go to if they lose their caretaker.
+For example, The festival ‘Playthink’ has had a bright pink tent for children to go to if they lose their caretaker.
+You can also use the temporary tattoos with your name and number on them so another grown up can contact you immediately if you become separated.
+Check out Safety Tats for these!

-Bring a first aid kit just like you would for any other camping trip.
+2. Bring a fully stocked first aid kit just like you would for any other camping trip.
+Don’t forget sunscreen and bug spray in that kit.
 Every festival I have attended has a first aid tent.
-It wouldn’t hurt to show your kid(s) where it is located as well.
+Yet, It wouldn’t hurt to show your kiddos where it is located as well.

 I really recommend getting each kid a personal water bottle and actively tracking their water consumption throughout your festival stay.
 We also bring along gatorade and give the kids half gatorade and half water in their water bottles.
 There are several different options you could choose instead of gatorade.
 We utilize it to keep the kids interested in drinking their water.
 They are pretty good about drinking water at home and we do not often drink sports drinks or pop, but they will need so much more water while actively playing all weekend.
 So, cutting some gatorade with water puts this momma’s mind at ease.